 ANR treatment achieves a reset of the biological state of the opioid receptors.
 After the procedure, the patient is prescribed a daily naltrexone regimen.
 Its duration is determined on an individual basis, taking into account the patient’s personal medical history and needs.
 This ensures a personalized approach without need for individual therapy and achieves the stabilization of the opioid receptor functional balance.

 ANR differs from other methods for rapid or fast opioid drug detox because it focuses on the biological basis of opioid addiction.
 Through the individually monitored and controlled precipitated withdrawal, ANR can bring the neurochemistry of brain opioid receptors and endogenous endorphins to normal levels.

 The ANR procedure is performed during a short hospitalization.
 The ANR Unit of the Landmark Hospital in Naples, Florida, provides ANR treatment for patients with opioid dependence in the United States.

-ANR clinics also exist internationally in:
+ANR treatment centers also exist internationally in:

 - Thun, Switzerland, about 19 km south of the capital city Bern.

 - Israel, at the Barzilai Medical Center in Ashkelon.

 - Georgia, in the capital city of Tbilisi.

 We conduct the ANR procedure in hospitals with state-of-art medical facilities, and our team includes experienced medical staff.
 ANR is performed in an intensive care unit, which gives the opportunity to collect advanced patient data in real-time and to ensure the safety of the patients.